Last modified: Jan. 21, 2021, 4:30 p.m.

-In the afternoon, the males are very well attracted to the pheromone developed for this species.
+In the afternoon, the males are strongly attracted to the pheromone developed for this species.

-When living in a twig the larva causes the formation of a lens-shaped swelling.
-Above this swelling a short gallery is being gnawed in the centre of the twig.
+When living in a twig, the larva causes the formation of a lens-shaped swelling.
+Above this swelling a short gallery is gnawed in the centre of the twig.

-If the caterpillar lives in a damaged (part of) a trunk, the larva mines between wood and bark constructing short galleries there.
+If the caterpillar lives in a damaged (part of) a trunk, it mines between wood and bark constructing short galleries there.

 Females lay their eggs on either younger twigs near a bud or on damaged parts of a tree trunk or branch.
 The young caterpillar bores into the plant and causes, when living in a young shoot, a swelling in it.
 This swelling, being sap-rich, serves as the food source while the short gallery constructed above the gall houses the caterpillar.
 Here the caterpillar pupates too, head down.
 The exit hole is in many cases at the side of the swelling.

 But when living in damaged parts of a tree –sometimes even a cut tree– the larvae do not cause swellings but do make short galleries between bark and wood.
 With this way of life, a reasonable number of caterpillars can occur together, often extruding fair amounts of frass.
 Pupation then takes place head up so that hatching can take place from between bark and wood.
-In most cases the caterpillars hibernate twice but it is quite possible that descendants from early season females, that moreover develop in ideal circumstances, can make it to imago after just one wintering.
+In most cases the caterpillars hibernate twice but it is quite possible that offspring from early season females, developing in optimum conditions, can make it to imago after just one hibernation.

-The adults fly from late May till mid August and sometimes till early September.
+The adults fly between late May end mid August and sometimes till early September.

 This species occurs everywhere the hostplants grow: gardens, parks, along roads and rivers, poplar plantations and so on.